asmaloney/gactar/README.md

 name: count

 // Description of the model (currently output as a comment in the generated code)
 description: 'This is a model which adds numbers.
-Based on the u1_count.py tutorial.'
+Based on the ccm u1_count.py tutorial.'

 // Examples of starting goals to use when running the model examples {